learning-zone/angular-basics/README.md

 #### Q. ***What are the restrictions on declarable classes?***
 Below classes shouldn't be declared,
-1. A class that's already declared in another NgModule
+1. A class that\'s already declared in another NgModule
 2. Ngmodule classes
 3. Service classes
 4. Helper classes

 #### Q. ***What is a DI token?***
 A DI token is a lookup token associated with a dependency provider in dependency injection system.
 The injector maintains an internal token-provider map that it references when asked for a dependency and the DI token is the key to the map.
-Let's take example of DI Token usage,
+Let\'s take example of DI Token usage,
 ```typescript
 const BASE_URL = new InjectionToken<string>('BaseUrl');
 const injector =